 “Neue West” located at Potsdamer Straße consists of different buildings erected since 1861 and surrounding the courtyard.
 Architects came up with diverse expansion possibilities for all the buildings (front building, atelier, villa and factory).

 Atelier and side building with their appealing arrangement attract a particular attention.
-Small rooms have been transformed into one large room under the roof with its intended use as an office.
-A lot of space, homogeneous white walls and ceilings in harmony with the rhythmic openings of roof windows, light wooden floor and intentionally exposed dark-coloured roof give unique character to the interior.
+Small rooms have been transformed into one large room under the roof, in order to create the office.
+A lot of space, homogeneous white walls and ceilings in harmony with the large glazed roof windows, light wooden floor and intentionally exposed dark-coloured roof give unique character to the interior.
 Modernity and tradition create a symbiosis, while old wooden support structure resembles a sculpture.

 Such effects are largely due to applied illumination.
 Planners in direct cooperation with FAKRO developed window and connection solutions adapted specifically to this building.